Background & Funding

 Originally started with 6 clinics, ORPRN now includes a total of 158 clinicians at 46 practices located in 36 rural communities.
 Together, these clinicians serve approximately 235,000 patients across the state.

-The network covers the entire state of Oregon and is organized into four regions, each served by a practice facilitator and research assistant called a Practice Enhancement Research Coordinator (PERC).
+The network covers the entire state of Oregon and is organized into regions, each served by a practice facilitator and research assistant called a Practice Enhancement Research Coordinator (PERC).
 ORPRN has become a fully established, statewide primary care research network of rural Oregon practitioners.

 ORPRN is run by a set of bylaws and overseen by a 9-member steering committee comprised of rural clinicians.
 The core operations of ORPRN are conducted by physicians, scientists, and research staff at OHSU.